 The PDO for the Ivar Aasen area was approved in early 2013.
-The field development went according to plan and the field came on stream on 24 December 2016

-All initially planned wells have been drilled in the Ivar Aasen and West Cable structures.
-The development wells on Ivar Aasen Main Field came in roughly as expected.
-Since then, 5 infill campaigns have been drilled on the field.
-The last campaign was drilled in 2022 and the wells came on stream late 2022 and early 2023.
-West Cable ceased production in June 2022 when slot D-9 was redrilled to the Ivar Aasen field.
-West Cable oil volumes recovered has been 0.15 MSm3.
+The field came on stream on 24 December 2016, in line with the development plan.
+All initially planned wells were drilled in the Ivar Aasen and West Cable structures.
+The development wells in the Ivar Aasen main field performed as expected.
+Since then, five infill campaigns have been completed, with the most recent campaign drilled in 2022, and the wells coming on stream late in 2022 and early 2023.

-Cessation of production (CoP) from the Ivar Assen field is expected EOY 2041.
-The recoverable volumes on Ivar Aasen are classified as "Reserves; On Production" (SPE's classification system).
-The reserves estimate is kept unchanged from last year.
+Production from West Cable ceased in June 2022 when slot D-9 was redrilled to the Ivar Aasen field.
+Total oil recovery from the West Cable structure has amounted to 0.15 million standard cubic metres.
+Cessation of production (CoP) for the Ivar Assen field is expected by the end of 2041.
+The recoverable volumes for Ivar Aasen are classified as "Reserves; On production" (SPE's classification system).

-Aker BP holds 36.1712 percent interest in the Ivar Aasen Unit.
-The other licensees are Equinor (41.4730), Sval Energi AS (12.3173 percent), OKEA ASA (9.2385 percent) and M Vest Energy AS (0.8 percent).
+Aker BP holds a 36.1712 percent interest in the Ivar Aasen Unit.
+Other licensees include Equinor Energy AS (41.4730 percent), Sval Energi AS (12.3173 percent), OKEA ASA (9.2385 percent), and M Vest Energy AS (0.8 percent).